Securing privileged access for hybrid and cloud deployments in Azure AD

 Turn on Azure AD Privileged Identity Management

 If you have not already turned on Azure AD Privileged Identity Management (PIM), do so in your production tenant.
 After you turn on Privileged Identity Management, you’ll receive notification email messages for privileged access role changes.
-These notifications provide early warning when additional users are added to highly-privileged roles in your directory.
+These notifications provide early warning when additional users are added to highly privileged roles in your directory.

 Azure AD Privileged Identity Management is included in Azure AD Premium P2 or EMS E5.
 These solutions help you protect access to applications and resources across the on-premises environment and into the cloud.
-If you do not already have Azure AD Premium P2 or EMS E5 and wish to evaluate more of the capabilities referenced in this roadmap, sign up for the Enterprise Mobility + Security free 90-day trial.
+If you don't already have Azure AD Premium P2 or EMS E5 and wish to evaluate more of the features referenced in this roadmap, sign up for the Enterprise Mobility + Security free 90-day trial.
 Use these license trials to try Azure AD Privileged Identity Management and Azure AD Identity Protection, to monitor activity using Azure AD advanced security reporting, auditing, and alerts.

 After you have turned on Azure AD Privileged Identity Management:

 Sign in to the Azure portal with an account that is a global admin of your production tenant.

 To select the tenant where you want to use Privileged Identity Management, select your user name in the upper right-hand corner of the Azure portal.

 Select All services and filter the list for Azure AD Privileged Identity Management.

 Open Privileged Identity Management from the All services list and pin it to your dashboard.